 GRAINS-Soybeans hover near 3-month high on planting delay; wheat rises

-* Commodity Weather Group said in a note to clients that rains would disrupt seeding in North Dakota, South Dakota and Minnesota - the states furthest behind schedule due to cool and wet weather throughout the spring - starting on Saturday.
+The sharp drop in weekly corn exports from the United States is putting pressure on prices, the dealer said.

-* The U.S. Agriculture Department said weekly export sales of corn totalled 210,000 tonnes, below forecasts that ranged from 350,000 to 1.3 million tonnes.
+The U.S. Agriculture Department said weekly export sales of corn totalled 210,000 tonnes, below forecasts that ranged from 350,000 tonnes to 1.3 million tonnes.

-* Soyoil imports by India, the world's biggest importer of vegetable oils, could jump to a record after New Delhi allowed duty free imports.

 (Reporting by Rajendra Jadhav; Editing by Sherry Jacob-Phillips)